yujieho/Diffusion_Maps/README.md

 Here are the brief introductions to three different algorithms of constructing diffusion maps I done.

 :pencil2: Construction 1, `DM_AnnLeeMethod.ipynb`, is based on [Ann Lee's Matlab code](https://reurl.cc/E3Ykv).
 This algorithm is my first sight to diffusion maps, it allows one to increase the time parameter $t$ in the diffusion process.
-(I found the process is not necessary for my data set to have good results, so I omitted this process in the following constructions.)
+(I found the process is not necessary for my data set to have good results since they are small, so I omitted this process in the following constructions.)

 :pencil2: Construction 2, `DM_ManorMethod.ipynb`, is based on the paper [3].
 This algorithm improves construction 1 by picking a manually selected parameter automatically.